scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ### Writing to input stream

-You can write to Instance input stream using our [CLI](https://hub.scramjet.org/docs/cli), [REST API](https://hub.scramjet.org/docs/api-client), or [API Client](https://hub.scramjet.org/docs/api-client/InstanceClient).
+You can write to Instance input stream using our [CLI](https://docs.scramjet.org/platform/cli-reference), [REST API](https://docs.scramjet.org/platform/api-reference).

 ## Transforming data